Solving Quantified Modal Logic Problems by Translation to Classical Logics: Preliminaries

 \subsection{The QMLTP library}

 The Quantified Modal Logics Theorem Proving (QMLTP) library\footnote{ \href{http://www.iltp.de/qmltp}{\tt http://www.iltp.de/qmltp}} provides a platform for testing and benchmarking ATP systems for FOML.
 It is modelled after the TPTP library for classical logic \cite{Sut17}.
+It includes a problem collection of FOML problems, information about ATP systems for FOML, and performance results from the systems on the problems in the library (last updated around 2012).
+The problem collection is divided into 11 domains in five groups: \begin{itemize} \item The {\tt APM} domain of ``mixed applications''.
+There are 10 problems. \item The {\tt G??} domains are G{\"o}del encodings of TPTP problems viewed as intuitionistic problems.
+There are 245 problems. \item The {\tt MML} multi-modal logic problems.
+There are 20 problems, each with a particular logic specification. \item The {\tt NLP} and {\tt SET} domains of classical logic problems, treated as modal logic problems.
+They have no modal connectives, but are are included in the evaluation because they are part of the QMLTP.
+There are 5 {\tt NLP} and 75 {\tt SET} problems. \item The {\tt SYM} domain of syntactic modal logic problems.
+There are 245 problems. \end{itemize} Overall there are 600 problems, of which 580 are mono-modal and 20 are multi-modal.
+The problems assume rigid constants, local terms, and local consequence (i.e., all assumptions in the problem files are local).

+Each problem is documented with the expected result for all combinations of constant, cumulative, and varying domains, in modal systems {\bf K}, {\bf D}, {\bf M}, {\bf S4}, and {\bf S5}.
+The problems do not have expected results for decreasing domains, assumedly because of the absence of native modal logic ATP systems that support decreasing domains.
+The FOML framework from Section~\ref{ModalLogic} subsumes these particular choices.
+In general, each problem might have a different expected result for each combination of logic properties (i.e., being a theorem or not).
+There are problems that are unprovable for any combination of modal logic properties, problems that are provable in some but not all combinations, and problems that are provable in all combinations of properties considered in the QMLTP.

-It includes a problem collection of FOML problems, information about ATP systems for FOML, and performance results from the systems on the problems in the library.
-Additionally, the QMLTP library defines a lightweight syntax extension of the TPTP's FOF language, denoted {\tt qmf}, for expressing FOML.\footnote{The syntax format of QMLTP is not introduced here.
-For uniformity, the TPTP syntax standards and the extensions to modal logic are introduced in Sect.~\ref{TPTPLanguages}.}
+The QMLTP library also defines a lightweight syntax extension of the TPTP's FOF language, denoted {\tt qmf}, for expressing FOML.
+The {\tt qmf} syntax is not introduced here, and instead the TPTP language for modal logic, introduced in Section~\ref{TPTPLanguages}, is used.

-Currently, the QMLTP library collects performance results for modal logics \textbf{K}, \textbf{D}, \textbf{M}, \textbf{S4} and \textbf{S5}, each with cumulative, constant and varying domain semantics, only.
-QMLTP furthermore assumes rigid constants and \emph{local terms}~\cite{RO12}.
-The latter condition requires that, for every world $w$, every ground term $t$ denotes at $w$ an object that exists at $w$, in particular it holds that $\mathcal{I}_w(c) \in \mathcal{D}_w$ and $\mathcal{I}_w(f)(d_1, \ldots, d_n) \in \mathcal{D}_w$ for every world $w$, every constant symbol $c \in \Sigma$, every function symbol $f \in \Sigma$ of arity $n$, and objects $d_1, \ldots, d_n \in \mathcal{D}_w$.
-If such a restriction is dropped, terms are sometimes referred to as \emph{global}.
-Local terms should not be confused with local assumptions (local consequence): The former speaks about restrictions on the interpretation of terms, the latter about the the consequence relation.
-In QMLTP only local assumptions and local consequence are considered.
-The FOML framework from Sect.~\ref{ModalLogic} above subsumes these particular choices.